 Dissolve yeast in tepid milk or water, stir with your hands and let it do its job.
-If you want you can also dissolve 1 spoon of sugar to help the process.
+You can also dissolve 1 spoon of sugar to help the process if you want.

 Never, ever use hot water or you’ll kill the yeast…

 Put salt and flour in a bowl and stir.